caltech-netlab/digital-twin-dataset/dataset_api_app/README.md

 venv/bin/python -c "from src.users import User; User.print_all()"
 ```

+## Request Limits

+### Size Limit

+For each request to the `/data` API route, we estimate the size of the data being
+requested, and refuse to return data if the estimated size is greater than 1 GiB.
+This
+size estimate depends on estimates for the number of bytes for each magnitude, phasor,
+and waveform data point, which are set in [`src/data.py`](src/data.py).
+These constants
+can be adjusted to refine the size estimate.

+The estimate is calculated by `DataRequest.estimated_bytes`, which can also be used to
+get the estimate from the `data_request` key of rehydrated API usage logs (see
+[API Usage Logs](#api-usage-logs) below for more information).

 ### Rate Limits

 Rate limits are tracked and enforced for each user.
 Currently, the `/data` API route has